vitejs/vite/docs/guide/performance.md

 ## Avoid Browser Extensions

 Some browser extensions may interfere with requests and slow down startup and reload times for large apps, especially when using browser dev tools.
-We recommend creating a dev-only profile without extensions while using Vite's dev server in these cases.
-Another option is using Incognito mode, that should also provide an extra speed up when loading your app.
+We recommend creating a dev-only profile without extensions, or switch to incognito mode, while using Vite's dev server in these cases.

 ## Audit Configured Vite Plugins